-In December 2009, the LMDC Board authorized an amendment to Partial Action Plan 12 and the two Fulton Corridor Revitalization subrecipient agreements that reduced the authorized amount of the Incentive and Streetscape subrecipient agreement by \$700,000 from \$22,594,050 to \$21,894,050 by reducing funding for the storefront and façade improvement program.
-The \$700,000 was added to the Fulton Corridor Revitalization: Open Spaces Program.
-The amendment to Partial Action Plan 12 was submitted for public comment on March 23, 2010 and is posted on the LMDC website.
+In December 2009, the LMDC Board authorized an amendment to Partial Action Plan 12 and the two Fulton Corridor Revitalization subrecipient agreements that reduced the authorized amount of the Incentive and Streetscape subrecipient agreement to \$21,894,050.
+The amendment to Partial Action Plan 12 was submitted to HUD on July 30, 2010 and is posted on the LMDC website.